US Airways: 1980s: Mergers and expansion

-A USAir Boeing 737-300 at Washington National Airport in 1986.
+A Boeing 737-300 at Washington National Airport in 1986.

 In 1979, USAir's network was east of the Mississippi, plus spokes to Houston and Phoenix; it added Dallas-Ft Worth and Kansas City in 1981, Denver in 1982 and Los Angeles, San Francisco and San Diego in 1983.
 It acquired two commuter airlines, Pennsylvania Airlines and Suburban Airlines, in 1985.
 It bought San Diego–based Pacific Southwest Airlines (PSA) in 1986 and Winston-Salem, North Carolina–based Piedmont Airlines in 1987.
 The PSA acquisition was completed on April 9, 1988, and the Piedmont acquisition on August 5, 1989.

 The PSA acquisition gave USAir a network on the West Coast, while the Piedmont acquisition gave USAir a strong East Coast presence and hubs in Baltimore and Charlotte, which remained hubs for USAir.
 The Piedmont acquisition in 1989 was the largest airline merger until then and USAir became one of the world's largest airlines, with more than 5,000 flights daily to 134 airports (plus 48 more airports on USAir Express).
 In the next few years USAir closed down PSA's hubs in California and Piedmont's hubs in Dayton and Syracuse, though both remained focus cities.

 By 1990, the airline had consolidated its headquarters, moving from Washington National Airport to a new building at Crystal City, in Arlington County, Virginia, near the airport.
 Maintenance and operations headquarters remained at Pittsburgh International Airport.